vigneshsweekaran/vigneshsweekaran.github.io/content/https/letsencrypt/how-to-configure-free-letsencrypt-ssl-tls-certificates-with-nginx-for-subdomains.md

-## How to configure Free single Let’s Encrypt SSL/TLS Certificate with NGINX for multiple subdomains and autorenew certificate
+## How to configure free single Let’s Encrypt SSL/TLS Certificate with NGINX for multiple subdomains and autorenew certificate

 ### Prerequisites